 Little or large?

-Somatotropin is produced, stored and secreted by special cells (somatotropes) in the front section of the pituitary gland (the adenohypophysis).
-Somatotropin stimulates protein production on a body-wide scale and, when released into the bloodstream, it takes one of two main pathways: it either acts directly on the body to increase muscle mass, strengthen bones, promote organ growth etc.; or it acts on the liver, causing the production of hormones called insulin-like growth factors (IGFs), which promote bone growth.
-Overproduction or shortages of somatotropin can have profound effects on body size with extreme cases being gigantism and dwarfism, respectively.
-Much depends, however, on when during the growth phase the hormones are altered; new-born mammals are largely insensitive, while puberty appears particularly important.
+Somatotropin is produced, stored and secreted by special cells called somatotropes in the front section of the pituitary gland (the adenohypophysis).
+Somatotropin stimulates protein production on a body-wide scale and, when released into the bloodstream, it takes one of two main pathways: it either acts directly on the body to increase muscle mass, strengthen bones, promote organ growth etc., or it acts on the liver, causing the production of hormones called insulin-like growth factors (IGFs), which promote bone growth.
+Overproduction or shortages of somatotropin can have profound effects on body size; extreme cases being gigantism and dwarfism, respectively.
+Much depends, however, on when during the growth phase the hormones are altered; new-born mammals are largely insensitive to them, while puberty appears a particularly important period.

 In 1945, experiments on two different genetic ‘types’ of salamanders (differing in the number of paired chromosome sets) found they both grew to the same size, but had different overall numbers of cells.
 Basically, the size of a given object is dependent on two factors: the size of the building blocks and the number of building blocks.
 In this example, the cells of ‘polyploid’ salamanders are twice the size of those of ‘diploid’ salamanders and yet the two animals grow to the same size; the reason is that polyploid salamanders had half the number of cells of the diploid ones.
 Observations such as these led scientists to speculate that developing tissues ‘know’ how big they should grow.
 Several subsequent experiments have yielded similar results, with transplanted body organs growing to their normal size, even though they did so ‘out of context’.